17 Buzzy Novels About Bees

 The Book Girls Say…

 The author’s volunteer work with refugees gave her the background to write the realistic tale.
-While the book is often heartbreaking, it also includes messages of hope of love.
+While the book is often heartbreaking, it also includes messages of hope and love.

 Also Featured on These Book Lists: